lorensen/VTKExamples/src/VTKBook/Chapter7.md

 <figcaption style="color:blue"><b>Figure 7-14</b>.
 Volume rendering using a 2D (left) and 3D (right) texture mapping technique.</figcaption>
 </figure>

 Texture mapping as described earlier in this chapter was originally developed to provide the appearance of high surface complexity when rendering geometric surfaces.
-As texture mapping methods matured and found their way into standard graphics hardware, researchers began utilizing these new capabilities to perform volume rendering \[Cabral94\] .
+As texture mapping methods matured and found their way into standard graphics hardware, researchers began utilizing these new capabilities to perform volume rendering <em style="color:blue;background-color: white">\[Cabral94\]</em> .
 There are two main texture-mapped volume rendering techniques based on the two main types of texture hardware currently available.
 Two-dimensional texture-mapped volume rendering makes use of 2D texture mapping hardware whereas 3D texture-mapped volume rendering makes use less commonly available 3D texture mapping graphics hardware.

 We can decompose texture-mapped volume rendering into two basic steps.
 The first is a sampling step where the data samples are extracted from the volume using some form of interpolation.
 Depending on the type of texture hardware available, this may be nearest neighbor, bilinear, or tri-linear interpolation and may be performed exclusively in hardware or through a combination of both software and hardware techniques.
 The second step is a blending step where the sampled values are combined with the current image in the frame buffer.
 This may be a simple maximum operator or it may be a more complex alpha compositing operator.